elcriz/ovas-parser/README.md

 # OVAS Import file parse checker

 Scans an OVAS XML file for errors.
-This script is by no means perfect, but it might be helpful when running OVAS import batches.
+This script is by no means perfect, but it might be helpful when running OVAS import batches and superficial errors occur.

-The validation api can be found in `./validation.js`.
+The validation api can be found and replenished in `./validation.js`.

 ## How to use?